postsharp/postsharp-emails/metalama-email-course/130-creating-aspects-inheritable.md

 public abstract partial class NotifyChangedBase
 {
 }
 ```

-This base class can be utilized as shown below.
+This base class can then be utilized as shown below:

 ![](images/us5.jpg)

-As you can observe, the derived classes now have aspects applied to them.
-If we invoke the 'Show Metalama Diff' tool, we will see the following:
+As you can see, the derived classes now have aspects applied to them.
+If we invoke the 'Show Metalama Diff' tool, we will observe the following:

 ```c#
 public partial class Customer : NotifyChangedBase